bretsw/bretsw-website-build/content/cv.md

 **Staudt Willet**, K. B., Koehler, M. J., & Greenhalgh, S. P. (2018).
 A tweet by any other frame: Three approaches to studying educator interactions on Twitter.
 In T. J. Bastiaens & G. Marks (Eds.), *Education and Information Technology Annual 2018: A Selection of AACE Award Papers* (pp. 67-74).
 Association for the Advancement of Computing in Education (AACE).
 Retrieved from http://learntechlib.org/p/182952/ [Invited reprint of conference presentation in edited book]

-**Staudt Willet**, K. B., Koehler, M.J., & Greenhalgh, S.P.
-(2017).
+**Staudt Willet**, K. B., Koehler, M.J., & Greenhalgh, S. P. (2017).
 A tweet by any other frame: Comparing three theoretical frameworks for studying educator interactions on Twitter.
 In L. Liu & D. Gibson (Eds.), *Research highlights in technology and teacher education 2017* (pp. 63-70).
 Waynesville, NC: Association for the Advancement of Computing in Education (AACE).
 Retrieved from http://www.learntechlib.org/p/180960/ [Invited reprint of conference presentation in edited book]

 ## Peer-Reviewed Conference Proceedings